|

 finally losing all patience, "I will be forced to use the

 blade of my axe on you."
-And he scowled, murderously.
+He scowled, murderously.

 After that, Legolas quietened down slightly, but that did not